Jemoka/blag/content/posts/KBhstructure_learning.md

 We can effectively take a prior structure, and blindly compute the [Baysian Score](#baysian-network-scoring) vis a vi your data, and you will get an answer which whether or not something is the simplest model.

-Of course, we can't just try all graphs.
+Of course, we can't just try all graphs to get a graph structure.
 Instead, we use some search algorithm:

 ## K2 Algorithm {#k2-algorithm}

+Runs in polynomial time, but doesn't grantee an optimal structure.
 Let us create a network with a sequence of variables with some ordering:

 \begin{equation}
 x\_1, x\_2, x\_3, x\_4